wtsi-hgi/irobot/irobot/precache/README.md

     will be culled first.
 In this instance, data should only be deleted if enough space can be freed to accomodate the new request;
     otherwise, the invalidation is cancelled.

+### Manual Invalidation

+A force request is effectively manual invalidation.
+However, unlike in the previous instances, the original data is not removed until the new data is complete.
+It is assumed that manual invalidation will be an exceptional case, so the original data ought to remain for continuous service.

 ## Miscellany